Premarital sex: Gender differences

 Within the United States, a cohort study of young adults in university found that men self-report more permissive attitudes about casual sex than women.
 Another study found university students can be grouped by their ideal relationships—those who express a desire for sex exclusively in a committed partnership have fewer hookups and "friends with benefits" partners than those categorised as desiring "flexible" relationships and recreational sex.

 A 2006 study that analysed the Toledo Adolescent Relationships Study found that more boys report having non-dating sexual partners than girls.
-Of this sample, a third of boys only have had sex with their romantic partner, another third of boys who have had sex with a partner they are not dating within the past year are believed to wish for the girl to be their girlfriend.
+Of this sample, a third of boys only have had sex with their romantic partner.
+A third of boys who have had sex with a partner they are not dating within the past year wished for the girl to be their girlfriend.
 Many young adults are more likely to engage in sex with romantic partners than with casual acquaintances or "friends with benefits."

-A 2011 study that surveyed young adults about their emotional reactions after sexual encounters found that men reported more positive and fewer negative emotional reactions, and both men and women reported that the experience was largely more positive than negative.
+A 2011 study that surveyed young adults about their emotional reactions after premarital sexual encounters found that men reported more positive and fewer negative emotional reactions, and both men and women reported that the experience was largely more positive than negative.
 Women reported that condom use was associated with fewer positive and more negative emotional reactions, and for men condom use was associated with fewer negative emotional reactions.
 A 23-year study in a Human Sexuality class investigated gender differences in men and women's reactions to their first sexual experience.
 In the earlier years of the study, men reported more pleasure and greater anxiety than women, while women reported more feelings of guilt than men.
 Cohort studies carried out over 23 years found that in later years, women expressed greater pleasure and less guilt.
 The differences between emotional reactions among men and women decreased slightly during the 23 years.
 Such decreases in differences to first sexual intercourse may be a result of the increasing normality of premarital sex in America.
 An international online sex survey compared responses of residents of 37 countries against World Economic Forum figures for gender equality in those countries, finding that countries with high gender equality had respondents report more casual sex, a greater number of sex partners, younger ages for first sex, and greater tolerance of premarital sex.

 In some countries, gender differences with premarital sex can be linked to virginity.
 In India, a woman may undergo a "virginity test" on her wedding night where she can be banished by her husband or subject to an honor killing if found she is no longer a virgin.
 Men are not subjected to this same test and could get away with having premarital sex.
 In Iran, if a husband finds out his wife had premarital sex, it can be used as grounds for divorce.
 Therefore, hymen reconstruction surgery is not uncommon for women who wish to prove their virginity.